davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ## Shop Blue/Green

-To achieve blue/green deployment with `Cloud Native` applications we have designed this architecture.
+To achieve Blue/Green deployment with `Cloud Native` applications we have designed this architecture.

 ![Shop Blue/Green](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/Shop-blue-green.png)

 OpenShift Components - Online

-- Routes and Services declared with suffix -online
+- Routes and Services declared with the suffix -online
 - Routes mapped only to the online services
 - Services mapped to the deployment with the color flag (Green or Orange)

 OpenShift Components - Offline

-- Routes and Services declared with suffix -offline
+- Routes and Services declared with the suffix -offline
 - Routes mapped only to the offline services
 - Services mapped to the deployment with the color flag (Green or Orange)

-Notice that the routers and services do not have color, this is because they never change, they are always online or offline.
-However deployments and pods will change their version.
+**Notice that the routers and services do not have color, this is because they never change, they are always online or offline.
+However, deployments and pods will change their version.**

 ## Shop Umbrella Helm Chart

 One of the best ways to package `Cloud Native` applications is `Helm`.
-In blue/green deployment it makes even more sense.
+In Blue/Green deployment it makes even more sense.
-We have created a chart for each application that does not know anything about blue/green.
+We have created a chart for each application that does not know anything about Blue/Green.
 Then we pack everything together in an umbrella helm chart.

 ![Shop Umbrella Helm Chart](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/Shop-helm.png)

-In the `Shop Umbrella Chart` we use several times the same charts as helm dependencies but with different names if they are blue/green or online/offline.
+In the `Shop Umbrella Chart` we use several times the same charts as helm dependencies but with different names if they are Blue/Green or online/offline.
 This will allow us to have different configurations for each color.

 This is the Chart.yaml
 ```